Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-accessing.md

      - For osc-secnum-fr1: `ssh.osc-secnum-fr1.scalingo.com`
    - Tunnel port must be set to `22`
    - Username is always `git`
-   - Authentication: chose `Public Key` and select the SSH private key linked to your Scalingo account in the Private Key field
+   - Authentication Method: chose `Public Key`
+   - Select the SSH private key linked to your Scalingo account
-   - Passphrase: your SSH key passphrase, if any
+   - Set your SSH key passphrase, if any
 {% assign img_url = "https://cdn.scalingo.com/documentation/screenshot_documentation_dbeaver_03.png" %}
 {% include mdl_img.html %}
 {:start="6"}
+6. Click the **Test tunnel configuration** button to test the SSH connection
-6. Click the **Test Connection...** button at the bottom left to test that everything works as expected
+7. Click the **Test Connection...** button at the bottom left to test that the database is indeed reachable through the SSH tunnel
-7. Click the **Finish** button to save the connection configuration
+8. Click the **Finish** button to save the connection configuration

 ### Using MySQL Workbench